danielschwensen/danielschwensen.github.io/_posts/2024-09-12-with-Powershell.md

 categories: Scripting
 tags: Powershell
 ---
 Do you need to change the creation timestamps of JPG files?
 PowerShell offers a quick and efficient way to do this.
-Here’s a step-by-step guide on how to achieve this.

 ```
 $targetPath = "F:\Downloads\Target"